Background / Points of Interest

 Location / development of the town

-Meerbusch is situated opposite the provincial capital of Düsseldorf’s exhibition ground and airport, on the left-hand side of the river Rhine.
+Meerbusch is situated opposite the provincial capital of Düsseldorf’s exhibition fairground and airport, on the left-hand side of the river Rhine.
 The once independent boroughs of Büderich, llverich, Lank-Latum, Langst-Kierst, Nierst, Ossum-Bösinghoven, Osterath and Strümp make up the town’s districts today.
 The town was established in 1970 under the local government reform.
 Later on, Meerbusch successfully defended itself before the Land Constitution Court in Münster against the annexation attempts made by Düsseldorf and Krefeld.

 Adjacent towns are Willich, Krefeld, Duisburg, Düsseldorf, Neuss and Kaarst.

 The industrial estates in the districts of Strümp and Lank-Latum emerged in the 1960’s.
 These have been expanded up to the present day and new industrial estates have been built in Osterath.
-Numerous small and medium-sized companies have now reside in Meerbusch.
+Numerous small and medium-sized companies now reside in Meerbusch.
 Meerbusch has the second highest proportion of income millionaires in the resident population of North Rhine Westphalia.

 Meerbusch has around 54,000 thousand inhabitants (as at 12/2OO7) and covers an area of 64.4 square kilometres.
 The town is situated in the federal state of North Rhine Westphalia, administrative region of Düsseldorf, and belongs to the Rhine district of Neuss.